-The European School recognizes and accepts the responsibility of delivering teams in accordance with the best practice in health and safety and, the Director/Administrative Manager has the responsibility of ensuring, as far as reasonably practicable, the health, safety and welfare at work of all employees.
-The European School aims to promote actively, health and safety in the school.
-It is also recognized that incidents, accidents, transmissible diseases, and occupational ill health result from a variety of circumstances and are not necessarily the fault of an individual.
+2, I. Skhirtladze st. 0177 Tbilisi, Georgia Tel: (032) 239 59 64 info@europeanschool.ge www.europeanschool.ge The European School recognizes and accepts the responsibility of delivering teams in accordance with the best practice in health and safety and, the Academic Director/Chancellor has the responsibility of ensuring, as far as reasonably practicable, the health, safety and welfare at work of all employees.
+The European School aims to promote, actively, health and safety in the school.
+It is also recognized that incidents, accidents and occupational ill health result from a variety of circumstances and are not necessarily the fault of an individual.